anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 - GWLB and GWLB endpoints

-- Ubuntu VM

 ## Remarks

 - There are numerous route tables in this design as route tables are subnet specific in AWS.
 When traffic exits out from a spoke VPC (i.e., spokeVPC1), the route table associated with the VPC attachment (i.e., TGW-spokeVpc1-rt) dictates where traffic is sent to.
 When traffic enters a VPC, the route table associated with the subnets specified for VPC attachment is used to steer that ingress traffic.

+- The Volterra Terraform module interfaces with the F5XC and creates a site there, and F5XC will in turn generate the provisioning code to deploy objects in AWS.
+This meant that your local Terraform state file does not track what's deployed in AWS regarding the various components comprising the WAAP site.

 - The WAAP site is provisioned via the Volterra Terraform module and as such a slight modification must be made to subnet association in order to support this design.
 Specifically, the subnets of the internal interfaces for WAAP nodes need to be disassociated from the route table that the module creates.
 This allows for those subnets to be associated with a different route table.

-- The Volterra Terraform module interfaces with the F5XC and creates a site there, and F5XC will in turn generate the provisioning code to deployment objects in AWS.
-This meant that your local Terraform state file does not track what's deployed in AWS regarding the various components comprising the WAAP site.
+- Due to the abovementioned change, you might want to move all the .tf files to the 'temp' directory first, only leave waap-site.tf and variable files in the working directory.
+Run **terraform apply** to build out the WAAP site, disassociate the internal networks (e.g., 10.1.10/24, 10.1.11/24 and 10.1.12/24) from the route table manually in AWS console.
+Once done, move all files from the temp directory back to the working directory and run **terraform apply** again to build out the rest.

+- The NLB's are provisioned using a third party module and it is difficult to get the IP's programmatically.